paulmarinos/bible-search/README.md

 print all verses of the bible containing your searched word

 ## libraries used
-- Beautiful Soup for web scraping
+- bs4 BeautifulSoup for web scraping
+- pandas for data manipulation